Print This Bible Study

 The theocracy reached its heights during the days of David and Solomon (some four centuries following Moses and Joshua).
 But even during this period, conditions within the theocracy were still far removed from that which God had intended when He called the Israelites out of Egypt under Moses.

 Then, following Solomon’s death and the division of the kingdom, things began to go even further awry.
-Matters progressively deteriorated, and the voice of the prophets (e.g., Elijah and Elisha) went unheeded.
+Matters progressively deteriorated, and the voice of the prophets went unheeded (cf. Matthew 23:34-37; Acts 7:51, 52).
 And this ultimately resulted in God allowing Gentile nations to come in and carry His people captive into the very nations that those being taken captive had previously been called forth to bless.

-The times of the Gentiles” has to do with that period during Man’s Day when the Gentile nations exercise power and control in the world.
+The “times of the Gentiles” has to do with that period during Man’s Day when the Gentile nations exercise regal power and authority in the world.
 This time began when the theocracy was taken from Israel, and it will end when the theocracy has been restored to Israel.
-The times of the Gentiles will come to a close only at that future time when God concludes His dealings with Israel, at the end of the coming Tribulation, at the end of Daniel’s unfulfilled Seventieth Week.
+The “times of the Gentiles” will come to a close only at that future time when God concludes His dealings with Israel, at the end of the coming Tribulation, at the end of Daniel’s unfulfilled Seventieth Week.
 It will be at that time, not before, that the theocracy will be restored to Israel.

 John the Baptist appeared as the forerunner of the Messiah, calling for Israel’s repentance, declaring that the kingdom of the heavens was “at hand” (Matthew 3:1ff).
 Then Israel’s Messiah Himself appeared, calling for the nation’s repentance and extending the same offer of the kingdom to the Jewish people (Matthew 4:17ff).
-But though numerous Jews heeded the message, the nation at large continued in the same frame of mind that had marked Israel so much during the days of the Old Testament theocracy (cf. Matthew 12:14, 22-24; 23:13; John 9:14, 33, 34; 12:9-11; 19:5-14).
+But though numerous Jews heeded the message, the nation at large continued in the same non-repentant way that had marked Israel’s actions so much during the days of the Old Testament theocracy (cf. Matthew 12:14, 22-24; 23:13; John 9:14, 33, 34; 12:9-11; 19:5-14).

-Others were sent to the nation at this time — the Twelve, then the Seventy.
-But refusal on Israel’s part continued.
-And Israel climaxed this refusal by crucifying the very One Whom John had gone before, the One Who had commissioned and sent the Twelve and the Seventy, the Messiah Himself.
+Others were sent to the nation at this time — the Twelve, then the Seventy (Matthew 10:1ff; Luke 10:1ff).
+But a refusal on Israel’s part continued.
+And Israel climaxed this refusal by crucifying the very One whom John the Baptist had initially gone before and proclaimed to the nation — the One who had taken up the message following John’s imprisonment, the One who had commissioned and sent the Twelve and the Seventy, Messiah Himself.

 Esther — Accepted

-At the end of the present dispensation when God turns once again to Israel, His actions will be with a view to Israel’s repentance, followed by His acceptance and restoration of the nation.
+At the end of the present dispensation when God turns once again to Israel, His actions will be with a view to Israels repentance, followed by His acceptance and the subsequent restoration of the nation.
 The Jewish people will be brought to the place of repentance; and there will then be acceptance on God’s part, with restoration following.

-Chapter one in the book of Esther has to do with Israel’s rejection, and chapter two has to do with Israel’s acceptance.
+Chapter one in the book of Esther has to do with Israels rejection, and chapter two has to do with Israels acceptance.
 Vashti, typifying Israel past and present, was rejected (1:19); and Esther, typifying Israel yet future, was accepted (2:17).
-Then the remainder of the book presents a number of details surrounding Israel’s acceptance, with the end of the matter being seen in the experiences of both Esther and Mordecai.
+Then the remainder of the book presents a number of details surrounding Israel immediately preceding and at the time of the nation’s acceptance, with the end of the matter being seen in the experiences of both Esther and Mordecai.

-The fact that Esther is seen crowned in the book prior to and during the events surrounding Haman and his ten sons — which seemingly would be out of line with a proper chronology in the antitype — is perfectly aligned with the way God often presents things in His revelation to man.
-God often presents matters in His revelation as having already occurred before they have actually been brought to pass (e.g., the crucifixion of His Son “from the foundation of the world,” four thousand years before it occurred in human history [Revelation 13:8]; or His viewing Satan’s “fall like lightning from heaven” two thousand years before it actually does occur [Luke 10:18]).
+The fact that Esther is seen married to the king and crowned in the book prior to and during the events surrounding Haman and his ten sons — which seemingly would be out of line with a proper chronology in the antitype — is perfectly aligned with the way God often presents things in His revelation to man.
+God often presents matters in His revelation as having already occurred before they have actually been brought to pass (e.g., the crucifixion of His Son “from the foundation of the world,” four thousand years before it occurred in human history [Revelation 13:8]; or His viewing Satan’s “fall from heaven” two thousand years before it actually does occur [Luke 10:18]).

 And also, God often provides a complete chronology of events in His revelation prior to providing details for things within the chronology (e.g., in Revelation chapter twelve, the first six verses provide a complete chronology of events, with the remainder of the chapter (vv.
 7-17) simply providing a commentary for these events).